-In deciding where to locate the new courthouse, the AOC is working closely with the Superior Court and with a Project Advisory Group, which includes community leaders who represent the business community, the legal community, the Sheriff, and local government (County/City).
-The AOC follows a standard site selection policy and process.
-The process, established by the Judicial Council’s Site Selection and Acquisition Policy, involves objectively evaluating all potential sites and selecting at least two sites that meet agreed-upon criteria for the proposed new courthouse in providing access to justice for Mendocino County residents, within the confines of the project’s budget and schedule.
+In deciding where to locate the new courthouse, Judicial Council staff worked closely with the Superior Court and with a Project Advisory Group, which includes community leaders who represent the business and legal communities, the Sheriff, and local government (County/City).
+Council staff follow a standard site selection policy and process.
+The process, established by the Judicial Council’s Site Selection and Acquisition Policy, involves objectively evaluating all potential sites and selecting at least two sites that meet agreed-upon criteria for the new courthouse in providing access to justice for Mendocino County residents, within the confines of the project’s budget and schedule.

-The Project Advisory Group identified site selection criteria of greatest relevance and importance to the Court.
-Working with a local real estate broker, the AOC identified possible sites that met the criteria.
+The Project Advisory Group identified site selection criteria of greatest relevance and importance to the court.
+Working with a local real estate broker, council staff identified possible sites that met the criteria.
 Among the key criteria was location within or near downtown Ukiah.
 All sites which met this and related criteria were then ranked, resulting in two potential sites:

 The site selection has been validated by the Project Advisory Group, and the Presiding Judge has signed off on the preferred and alternate sites as required by Judicial Council policy.
-The AOC is now undertaking environmental review of both potential sites.
-The site selection was also approved by the State Public Works Board, giving the AOC the authority to begin negotiations with the sellers.
+Council staff have completed environmental review of both potential sites, and the site selection was approved by the State Public Works Board, giving council staff the authority to begin negotiations with the sellers.
 Site selection and acquisition typically take two years or more.

 How big will the building be?